hreyesm/google-forms-automation/README.md

 ## Usage

-### JSON File Format
+### JSON File Location

-For a JSON file to work properly, it must be formatted according to the following guidelines.

-#### File Location

-The JSON files corresponding to the forms to be completed will only be read if they are, as in the example below, inside the [forms] (./ cypress / fixtures) subdirectory; otherwise the script will not recognize them.
+The JSON files corresponding to the forms to be completed will only be read if they are inside the [forms](./cypress/fixtures) subdirectory, as in the example below; otherwise the script will not recognize them.

 ```
 📦 google-forms-automation